 2. Rental Property Income

-In the previous report, the rental property income was $1,533.
-This number usually moves slowly, but a $39 jump is significant.
+In the previous report, the rental property income was $1,819.
+This number always moves slowly.
 This number only changes if one of two things happen: 1) The properties go up in value.
 2) We charge more for rent.
-I don’t control the housing market, so I can’t change much here.
-Tenants are typically locked in for at least a year.
-The monthly paying down of the mortgages creates some equity each month.
+Later this year, we should be able to raise the rents a bit.

 3. Dividend Income